SlavisaDurdic/Data-Analytics/README.md

 DATA ANALYSIS AND VISUALIZATION

-For data analysis and visualization PowerBI and Tableau and/or MySQL and Python have been used.
+For data analysis and visualization PowerBI, Tableau, Looker Studio, and/or MySQL and Python have been used.
 While analyzing data, STATISTICAL modeling technics listed below has been performed:

 - Simple regression model (covid19, Financials PowerBI sample, US crime, Eurovision, Star Wars)